Painting Pumpkins – A twist on the traditional

 First up: Acrylic craft paint

-These little guys were my addition to last year’s seasonal decor.
+These little guys found their way into my basket last season.
 I did use acrylic craft paint on these and added a glossy non-yellowing finish.
 I love how they look with my wedding china.
 Perfect for tying a little craft paper tag or leaf for guests, don’t you think?

 Second up: Chalk paint